 - Global production of plastics grew from 50 million tons in the mid-1970s to nearly 300 million tons today.

-Where do EDCs impact my body?
+How Do EDCs impact my body?

 More research is needed, but we know EDCs affect:

-Response to stress
+Response to psychological stress

 - Neurological and behavioral changes

 - Some EDCs have been linked to obesity and type 2 diabetes

 - Some industrial chemicals and flame retardants can interfere with thyroid function